dotnet/docs-maui/docs/macios/privacy-manifest.md

 ## Required reasons API usage in .NET iOS

-The APIs in this section list C# .NET APIs that call the [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api), organized by category.
-If your app, SDK, or package code, calls any of the APIs from the lists, declare the reasons for their use in your privacy manifest file following the guidelines specified in Apple’s documentation on [Required reasons APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api).
+The APIs in this section list .NET iOS APIs that call the required reason APIs.
+If your app or SDK calls any of the APIs in this section, you must declare the reasons for their use in your privacy manifest file.

 > [!NOTE]
 > The following APIs are verified for .NET iOS version 8.0.4 and later.

 ### File timestamp APIs

-The following APIs directly or indirectly access file timestamps and require reasons for use:
+The following APIs directly or indirectly access file timestamps:

 | Foundation APIs | UIKit APIs | AppKit APIs |
 | --------------- | ---------- | ----------- |